CanopyTax/frontend-rfc/README.md

 A proposal is a pull request to this git repository.
 Here, an idea is debated and discussed by anyone who wants to participate.
 Reviewers can make comments asking for changes or they can challenge the basis of the proposal.

-If a pull request becomes stale, close it.
+If a pull request becomes stale (not updated or talked about after a fewish weeks), close it.

 ### Step 3 - Approval
 Once the author and reviewers have commented and the discussion and proposal have stabilized, the proposal will be merged or closed.
 The process for approval